Yield: 3-4 servings

-- Stir in ground turmeric and crushed tomatoes, simmer on medium while stirring frequently until thickened and glossy, about 5-7 minutes.
+- Stir in curry powder and crushed tomatoes, simmer on medium while stirring frequently until thickened and glossy, about 5-7 minutes.
 This is another key step - you can tell the crushed tomatoes are fully cooked when they’ve darkened in color and oil is starting to separate around the edges of the pot.

 - Add butternut squash to the tomato mixture and stir to coat, about a minute.
 Pour in coconut milk and stock, stir to incorporate.
 Bring to a simmer then turn the heat down to medium-low, cover the pot with a lid, and cook for another 15 minutes, stirring occasionally until the squash is fork-tender.
 If using green beans add about 10 minutes in.
 If the curry is too thick, add a splash of hot water.
 The curry should be the consistency of a bisque.